 Once I understood the basics of biscuit making, I challenged myself to create easy biscuit recipes with just a few simple ingredients.
 After all, everyone loves a good biscuit!

 You might be wondering, what are drop biscuits?
-Well, biscuits (or scones) generally fall into two types: cut biscuits and drop biscuits.
+Well, biscuits (or scones) generally fall into two types: cut and drop.

 When making cut biscuits, you use a biscuit cutter or knife to separate the dough into biscuits.
 A pan of cut biscuits is shown below:

 For self rising flour drop biscuits, you drop the batter right onto the baking sheet.

 Use sweet biscuits as easy cobbler topping in dessert recipes.
 And savory on chicken dumplings and beef stew, or as breakfast sandwiches.
 Our favorite is to use them to make biscuits and sausage gravy.